Shijia-Lyu/Shijia-Lyu/README.md

   - Jan.
 2025 We have find high correlation between telegraph interaction and the form of revolution groups.
   - Feb.
 2025 We are trying to check our data and refine our baseline regression.
   - Mar.
 2025 A face-to-face chat with my supervisor, digging the underlying mechanisms.
+  - Apr.
+2025 Conference at National School of Development, Peking University.

 ## 📝 Selected Works